very-good-science/our-handbook/book/guide/code-of-conduct.md

 - Feign shock/incredulity when someone doesn’t know something you think is obvious.

 ## Reporting Procedure
-If you have been subject to or witnessed unacceptable behaviour, either during a meeting or on this repository, then you can get in touch with Natalie at natalie.thurlby@bristol.ac.uk
+If you have been subject to or witnessed unacceptable behaviour, either during a meeting or on this repository, then you can get in touch.
-If you would prefer to contact someone who is not directly involved in organising the group, then you can direct your concerns to Patricia Holley ([JGI Manager](http://www.bristol.ac.uk/golding/people/team/)), at p.holley@bristol.ac.uk
+If you would prefer to contact someone who is not directly involved in organising the group, then you can direct your concerns to ([JGI Manager](http://www.bristol.ac.uk/golding/people/team/)), at jgi-admin@bristol.ac.uk